It is essential to the PDC and Queen's that:

 - To monitor and provide strategic advice and guidance to inform the development and ongoing delivery of institutional support mechanisms including the Postdoctoral Development Centre and the Fellowship Academy.

-Denise Fitzgerald (Chair - Nominated by the the Pro-Vice-Chancellor for Research and Enterprise), Muiris MacCarthaigh (Academic representative - AHSS), Myra Lydon (Academic Representative – EPS), Charlene McShane (Academic Representative – MHLS), Stephen McMahon (Fellowship Academy Representative), Alice Dubois (Postdoctoral Development Centre Manager), Chris Browne (Research Policy Manager), Paul Monahan (Learning and Development Consultant), Cathy Robson (HR Business Partner), Mani Narayanan (Research Development Manager), Erin Davidson (Research Policy Assistant).
+Lorraine Martin (Acting-Chair - Nominated by the Pro-Vice-Chancellor for Research and Enterprise - covering Denise Fitzgerald's maternity leave), Muiris MacCarthaigh (Academic representative - AHSS), to be appointed (Academic Representative – EPS), Gunnar Schroeder (Academic Representative – MHLS), Stephen McMahon (Fellowship Academy Representative), Alice Dubois (Postdoctoral Development Centre Manager), Chris Browne (Head of Research Strategy and Engagement), Paul Monahan (Learning and Development Consultant), Cathy Robson (HR Business Partner), Peter Stephenson (Research Development Manager), Erin Davidson (Research Policy Assistant).